Employee Search Results

-Donald George, tenor, is an Associate Professor of Vocal Music at the Crane School of Music - SUNY Potsdam, Guest Artist in Residence at West Virginia University, Morgantown and an Honored Professor at Shenyang Conservatory in China.
-He has also taught at the Bavarian Theater Academy, Hochschüle für Theater und Musik in Munich, Germany and presented Master Classes at colleges, universities and festivals throughout the US and abroad, including Schloß Laubach Opera Festival, (Laubach Castle) Germany, TOPOpera in Austria, Scuola Italia for Opera in Sant'Angelo, University of Virginia and the Hochschule für Musik in Hannover, Germany.
+Donald George, tenor, is a Professor of Vocal Music at the Crane School of Music - SUNY Potsdam, and an Honored Professor at Shenyang Conservatory in China.
+He has also taught at the Bavarian Theater Academy, Hochschüle für Theater und Musik in Munich, Germany and presented Master Classes at colleges, universities and festivals throughout the US and abroad, including Schloß Laubach Opera Festival, (Laubach Castle) Germany, TOPOpera in Austria, Scuola Italia for Opera in Sant'Angelo, University of Virginia and the Hochschule für Musik in Hannover, Germany (among others).
 He received his Bachelor's Degree from Southeastern Louisiana University and his Master's from Louisiana State University and was recently honored as the 2010 Distinguished Alumni from SLU, and received the President's Award 2014 at SUNY Potsdam for Creativity, and an Award from the Potsdam Center for Student Research.

-As an established lyric tenor in the opera houses and concert halls of Europe, Donald George has performed at La Scala, the Paris Opera Bastille and Thé âtre du Châtelet, Royal Opera of Brussels, San Carlo Naples, Fenice Venice, or the State Operas of Berlin, Hamburg and Vienna, among many others with such prominent stage directors as John Dew, Harry Kupfer, Mario Martone, Yannis Kokkos and William Kenntridge.
-He has also performed at the Festivals of Salzburg, Buenos Aires, Jerusalem, Istanbul, Perth (Australia) and Blossom USA, and sung with such conductors as Leonard Bernstein, Kurt Masur, Yehudi Menuhin, Jeffry Tate, Vladimir Jurowski, Simone Young and Helmuth Rilling.
+As an established lyric tenor in the opera houses and concert halls of Europe, Donald George has performed at La Scala, the Paris Opera Bastille and Thé âtre du Châtelet, Royal Opera of Brussels, San Carlo Naples, Fenice Venice, or the State Operas of Berlin, Hamburg, Copenhagen and Vienna, among many others with such prominent stage directors as John Dew, Harry Kupfer, Mario Martone, Yannis Kokkos and William Kenntridge.
+He has also performed at the Festivals of Salzburg, Buenos Aires, Jerusalem, Istanbul, Perth (Australia) and Blossom USA, and sung with such conductors as Leonard Bernstein, Kurt Masur, Zubin Mehta, Yehudi Menuhin, Jeffry Tate, Vladimir Jurowski, Simone Young, Martin Haselböck, Larry Rachleff or Helmuth Rilling.

-Donald George has recorded for Sony, Naxos, Phillips Classic, Teldec, Discover International, and Bavarian Radio, among others, including Elijah, Verdi's Requiem, and Rossini' Aurelieano in Palmira and Le Nozze di Teti e Peleo (the world premiere recording).
-His recording of Schubert's Die Schöne Müllerin was described as "An absolute must"(Music Mosaic).
+Donald George has recorded for Sony, Naxos, Phillips Classic, Teldec, Discover International, and Bavarian Radio, among others, including Elijah, Verdi's Requiem, and Rossini's Aurelieano in Palmira and Le Nozze di Teti e Peleo (the world premiere recording).
+His recording of Schubert's Die Scöhne Müllerin was described as "An absolute must"(Music Mosaic).
 His latest recording from Delos, Love is Everywhere: Selected Songs of Margaret Ruthven Lang, Volume 1 with pianist Lucy Mauro was released in January 2011 and selected as the Vocal CD Pick of the Week for WETA in Washington, D.C. and featured on iTunes in their New and Noteworthy and in the Naxos Newsletter for February 2011.
 The CD was also nominated (along with Volume II, for a Grammy in the first round) Reviews of the CD include: "Donald George is in great form here and Lang's pieces suit his voice.
 He sings them with obvious enjoyment and great expression, as if narrating a story in song.
 His tone is very warm and his diction crystal clear, which enriches the whole experience, as one can distinctly perceive each sound, each vowel, each word and its meaning within the context of the full lyrics."
 (MusicWeb International) and "George sings beautifully and easily at full cry, yet sounds equally compelling when singing more gently and lyrically.
 Also impressive is his exceptionally clear diction, which he achieves without compromising the legato line that is at the heart of almost all these songs."(Journal of Singing).